-It is a curious fact in the history not need so much, and woolen articles of nations that only those who have had to struggle the hardest for an existence have been highly successful.
+It is a curious fact in the history of nations that only those who have had to struggle the hardest for an existence have been highly successful.
 One would think that it would be a great relief to have the bread and butter problem solved by one's ancestors so that he might devote all his energies and time to the development of the mental and spiritual faculties; but history teaches us that those born to a heritage of poverty and toil, not those reared in the lap of fortune, have, with few exceptions, been the leaders of civilization.
 It is the struggle which develops-the effort to redeem oneself from iron surroundings-which calls out manhood and unfolds womanhood to the highest possibilities.
 The men and women who have had to struggle against overwhelming odds are the ones whose lives have marked stepping stones in their country's progress.
 Man must struggle, or cease to grow.
-Only by ceaseless work can the highest pow ers be developed .- Success.
+Only by ceaseless work can the highest powers be developed .- Success.